tonykuttai/BuildingEvaInterpreter/README.md

 # BuildingEvaInterpreter
-Building an Interpreter for the Language Eva in Javascript
+Building an Interpreter for the Language 'Eva' in Javascript

 ## Design Goals
 - Simple syntax: S-expression